Key takeaways

 An MVP runs $60K–180K with a focused team.
 A scaled v1 with mobile apps, monetization, moderation, and analytics is typically $200K–600K.
 Full-featured platforms handling 100K+ concurrent viewers and complex monetization land $500K–1.5M.
 Operating costs at the $0.02–0.05 per viewer-hour range with a self-hosted Hetzner + commodity-CDN setup.
 With Agent Engineering we’re routinely at the lower end of these ranges.

-Should I use a managed platform like Agora or build my own SFU?
+Managed platform like Agora, or build your own SFU?

 Managed platforms (Agora, 100ms, LiveKit Cloud) are the fastest path to MVP and break even with self-hosted at roughly 10K monthly active users.
 Above that, self-hosted on Hetzner with LiveKit, MediaSoup, or Janus typically wins by 5–10× on TCO.
 The hybrid path — managed for v1, migrate to self-hosted for v2 — is what we recommend most often.